rarebreed/rarebreed.github.io/_posts/2016-05-20-testing-tools-for-purescript.md

 but a messier but certainly plausible alternative is to simply declare maps in the module.
 The key would be the function and the value would a second level map containing any metadata we needed.

+**UPDATE**
+A thought just occurred to me, that creating a map with the key being the function is not so simple as I thought.
+A function is first class, but it also has a type.
+For example a function of (a -> a -> b) is different from (a -> a) or even of (a -> b -> a) because each of these examples are different types.
+One possibility might be to extend (r ->) with a typeclass?
+I'll have to think about this some more.

 Generating a xUnit style report might be more difficult.
 The only native test framework I have seen for purescript does not seem to do this.
 I think a more practical approach will be to interface with the [cucumber port][-cuke js] for javascript and use FFI to utilize its features (which includes the ability to write a custom formatter for reports).